-Unfortunately there are also problems.
-With this transition comes a higher expectation on IT to perform, and for services to be just as available and reliable at home as they were at the office.
+Unfortunately though, with increased remote working there are problems.
+There’s a higher expectation on IT to perform, and for services to be just as available and reliable at home as they are at the office.

-- Access file-sharing, video conferencing, VDI & SaaS applications
+- Use file-sharing, video conferencing, VDI & SaaS applications

 - Switch between multiple devices that may not be company sanctioned